What is the Best Province to Live in Canada for Indians 2026?

 Affordable

-Healthcare, fisheries, renewable energy
+Healthcare, fisheries, and renewable energy

 High